tpaschalis/patron/docs/Examples.md

 ## All of them working together

-After all service have been started successfully we can send a request,
-and see how it travels through all of our services. and then send a sample request:
+After all services have been started successfully we can send a request and see how it travels through all of them by running.

 ```shell
 ../examples/start_processing.sh